baonhanthai2710/baonhanthai2710/README.md

 # 💫 About Me:
-🌱 I’m currently Study at HCMUTE <br>💬 My goal is to pursue a career in frontend development.
+🌱 I’m currently Study at HCMUTE <br>

 ## 🌐 Socials: